edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 <figure class="image">
   <img src="pictures\stepB-lb\web-load-balancer.png" alt="having a look at the balancer-manager">
 </figure>
 You can see in the balancer-manager screen-shot that the `balancer://dynamic` has been elected far more often than the `balancer://staticapp`.
 This our javascript in work !
 As it is calling for new jobs every 2 seconds.

 ### Load balancing: round-robin vs sticky sessions

-#### settin-up the configuration
+#### setting-up the configuration

->All the files regardding this step can be found in the following directory : `docker-images/apache-reverse-proxy-dynamic-loadbalance-sticky`
+>All the files regarding this step can be found in the following directory : `docker-images/apache-reverse-proxy-dynamic-loadbalance-sticky`

-Sticky sessions can be verry useful in diffrent cases : for example, if you have to log into a web page, you do not want to relog your self every time you clock on a link or reload the page becaue you have been routed to a different server.
+Sticky sessions can be very useful in different cases : for example, if you have to log into a web page, you do not want to re-log your self every time you clock on a link or reload the page because you have been routed to a different server.

 To set up the sticky sessions, we are going to modify the `config-template.php` file.